timmendenhall/timmendenhall.com/_posts/2018-05-06-aseprite-import-in-godot-3.md

 ### A quick note on the pixel perfect look

 If your sprite is looking blurry, it's because texture resource data such as our png default to having `Filter` on.
-You can open your png file from Godot by double clicking it from the FileSystem pane.
-Then in your inspector make sure the Flags are all unchecked, but, specifically `Filter`.
-If you had to make changes, be sure to save them now.
-Here's what my sprite sheet png looks like.
+We can turn the `Filter` property off globally by using the `Import` tab (the one to the right of `Scene`).
+With the png selected in our `FileSystem` tab, let's take a look at the `Filter` property on the `Import` tab and make sure we have it unchecked.
+If it was previously checked and we changed it to being unchecked now, we will have to also click the `Reimport` button.

 ![Godot 3 Png Turn Off Filter]({{ "/assets/images/godot-aseprite/godot-png-filter-off.png" | absolute_url }})